 Flow mechanism | Cohesion-adhesion, transpiration pull | Pressure flow hypothesis |

 Water is essential for all physiological activities in plants.
-Water absorption by roots and movement through the plant involve both passive and active mechanisms.
+Water absorption in plants by roots and movement through the plant involve both passive and active mechanisms.
 Water absorption takes place through two basic mechanisms:

 Active absorption of water happens in the symplast with the help of the Diffusion Pressure Deficit.
 It is relatively slow, and both osmotic and non-osmotic forces play a part.
 The cells of the root generate the force required to absorb the water; this can be affected by temperature and humidity.